attachmentgenie/nomad-events-sink/README.md

 The missing piece was a tool to ingest these events and analyze/visualize them later.
 This is where `nomad-events-sink` agent comes into picture and helps to ingest these events in multiple configurable **Sinks**.

 The tool is designed to be generic in order to handle many use-cases of processing events.
 Multiple [Sink Providers](./internal/sinks/provider/provider.go) can be created and events will be handled by them.
-Common usecases included storing events for long term use (Vector->Loki), alerting on cluster state changes (Slack/Rocketchat webhooks) etc.
+Common usecases included storing events for long term use (Loki), alerting on cluster state changes (Slack/Rocketchat webhooks) etc.

 ## How does it work?